Tuesday, 20 January 2026

 My World Countdown:

-Since both me and my mom have been to China before, there is no increase in our world countdown.
-I am still at 66 and my mom 55.
+Both me and my mom have been to Hanoi, Ha Long Bay and Ho Chi Minh before.
+This was our third visit to Vietnam so there will be no increase in our world countdown.
+Mine remains at #67 and my mom #55.

 Tour Company: